tuffy/python-audio-tools/docs/programming/source/metadata.rst

    This is an ID3v2.2_ tag, one of the three ID3v2 variants used by MP3 files.
    During initialization, it takes a list of :class:`ID3v22Frame`-compatible objects.
-   It can then be manipulated list a regular Python dict with keys as 3 character frame identifiers and values as lists of :class:`ID3v22Frame` objects - since each frame identifier may occur multiple times.
+   It can then be manipulated like a regular Python dict with keys as 3 character frame identifiers and values as lists of :class:`ID3v22Frame` objects - since each frame identifier may occur multiple times.